genebean/jekyll-beanbag/_drafts/local-puppet-module-development-part-1.markdown

 ---
 author: gene
+title: Local Puppet Module Development, Part 1
 ---

-This post aims to show the methodology that I use to develop Puppet modules on my laptop.
-Its broken up into three main sections:
+This post is the first in a series that aims to show the methodology that I use to develop Puppet modules on my laptop.
+The series is broken up into:

-In the first section I will cover how I setup my development environment along with:
+- Part 1: How I setup my development environment

-- the tools I use and how the relate to each other
-- shell setup
-- tools setup
-  - editors (cli and gui)
-  - test environment

-In the second section I'll dive into the how I put the things from the first section to use to create or update a module.
+- Part 2: How I put the things from this post to use to create or update a module

-The third section will walk you through creating a module and then updating it.
+- Part 3: Reworking an existing module to use the methodologies from Part 2.

 Covering all this information is going to take some space.
 The links below should make getting to what you want read next a little easier.